OSGeo/gdal/doc/source/glossary.rst

     CRS

         Coordinate Reference System.
-A system that maps spatial data coordinates to real-world locations, combining a coordinate system with a reference surface like a projection or :term:`ellipsoid`.
+Specifies how coordinates correspond to locations on Earth, including the coordinate system, :term:`datum`, and, if applicable, a projection.

     CSL